 With so much Data focus, is it time for a Renaissance of Research?

 When I talk with research leaders across the UK (and Europe), I consistently hear some common woes.
-Let’s consider a few.
+Let’s consider a few that I hear often.

 The problem for research leaders today